Banknotes of the Indonesian rupiah: Thomas De La Rue flowers and birds banknotes (1960)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 New design for government banknotes (1960–1961)

 A new design for the Rp1 and Rp2½ government notes was issued in 1960 showing agricultural workers on its obverse and its results on its reverse.
 Notes dated 1960 were signed by Finance Minister Ir.
 Djuanda Kartawidjaja while notes dated 1961 were signed by Finance Minister Raden Murobikandi Notohamiprojo.